wongzit/ICSSgen/README.md

 3. Bug fix.

 ## Platform
-This program is working normally on macOS 11.2.3 on MacBook Air (M1, 2020) and Redhat EL 8.3 with Intel Core i7-10700.
+This program should work normally on macOS/Linux/Windows platfrom.

 ## How to use
 NOTICE: This program is only for Gaussian input.